enty8080/cwww-shell/README.md

 Introduction: Wait for your client to connect, examine it's output and then
               type in your commands to execute on client.
-You'll have to wait some time.
+You'll have to wait some time between commands.
 Use ";" for multiple commands.
               Trying to execute interactive commands may give you headache so beware.
-Your target may hang until the daily connect try (if set - otherwise you lost).
+You also shouldn't try to view binary data too.
-              You also shouldn't try to view binary data too ;-) "echo bla >> file", "cat >> file <<- EOF", sed etc. are your friends if you don't like using vi in a delayed line mode ;-) To exit this program on any time without doing harm to either server or client just type "quit".
+              "echo bla >> file", "cat >> file <<- EOF", sed etc. are your friends if you don't like using vi in a delayed line mode.
-              Now have fun.
+              To exit this program on any time without doing harm to either server or client just type "quit".

 Waiting for connect ... connect from 127.0.0.1:50194